Jesse Spencer: Music

 Spencer began his musical career with the Australian Boys Choir, performing with them from 1986 to 1992.
 He plays the violin in Band from TV, a group that includes his former House co-star Hugh Laurie.
 They play at various events, giving the money they earn to charity.
 The band played on Idol Gives Back in April 2008.

 Personal life

 Spencer began dating American actress Jennifer Morrison, who played his character's love interest in House, in July 2004; he proposed to her at the Eiffel Tower during Christmas 2006, but they called off their engagement in August 2007.
 He also dated Brazilian surfer Maya Gabeira from 2010 to 2013.

 He began dating neuroscientist Dr. Kali Woodruff Carr in 2014, and they were engaged in 2019.
 They were married on 27 June 2020.
-In April 2022, the couple welcomed their first child, a boy.
+In April 2022, the couple had their first child, a boy.

 Spencer became an American citizen in November 2021.